 #5.
 Internal Links

-I’m often amazed how little attention SEOs give internal links.
+I’m often amazed at how little attention SEOs give internal links.

-Internal links offer an incredible opportunity to boost visibility in the search results.
-Not only do they help search engines crawl the site, but they also let you communicate to the search engines what keywords you want a page to rank.
+Internal links offer an incredible opportunity to boost visibility in search results.
+Not only do they help search engines crawl the site, but they also let you communicate to the search engines what keywords you want a page to rank for.

 Not to mention the benefits internal links bring to the end users!